mthl/guix-artwork/website/posts/guix-data-service-missing-blog-post.md

 For example, each revision is associated against entries in the `package_derivations` table, which represents a package plus derivation for a specific system and target.
-If this information doesn't differ between to revisions, they'll just reference the same entries in this table.
+If this information doesn't differ between two revisions, they'll just reference the same entries in this table.

 # Making information available